-- No, we’ve not thrown our dummy out because he didn’t a place at our first choice of school this year…HE DID!!
+- No, we’ve not thrown our dummy out because he didn’t a place at our first choice of school this year…he did!!

 - No, we’ve not done what’s easiest for us.
-(Far bloody from it….but we’ll come to that later)
+(Far from it….but we’ll come to that later)

 As you can probably tell from the answers above, I’ve had a bit of an ear bashing by some which I hope is mostly fuelled by misinformation and misunderstanding.
-On the flip side of that I’ve had two relative strangers (who I only know through various kids clubs) tell me that they think it’s amazing, and one who asked me to email her the info so she could then look into it for her daughter.
-She had no idea that the option was available, which I think is a massive issue!!
+On the flip side of that I’ve had two mums (who I only know through various kids clubs) tell me that they think it’s amazing, and one who asked me to email her the info so she could then look into it for her daughter.
+She had no idea that the option was available, which I think is a massive issue!

 So, why are we doing this?

 The plain fact is…he’s 4.
 We’ve simply chosen not to send him to school EARLY, we are sending him at school age which if you go back a generation was the absolute norm.
-I personally believe that in the UK all children start school too early and that we’d be better off following our European neighbours whose children start school at aged 7 when they are emotionally and physically ready…but that’s just my personal opinion.
+I personally believe that in the UK all children start school too early and that we’d be better off following our European neighbours whose children start school at aged 7 when they are emotionally and physically ready, but that’s just my personal opinion.
 I don’t wish to get into politics as I can only take so much before my head explodes.

 Stanley falls under the grand title of ‘Summer Born’ as his birthday is mid June.
 Thanks to a change in DfE legistration in 2015, we not only have the choice whether to start his school journey prior to compulsory school age or at CSA but also currently have the right to request admission into Reception class at CSA rather than Year One, ensuring that he will not lose a vital whole year of early education.

 I think an extra year of being a child with no responsibility or pressure can only be a good thing.
 When I read articles about phonics tests in Year 1 ages 5-6 years and SATS at ages 6-7 years it makes me so sad.
 When did being a child become so target driven?
 Aren’t we told by midwives and health visitors that ‘they all learn at their own pace’…why does this suddenly change when they enter the school system?
-I can clearly remember having milk and slices of apple in the afternoons, and a cosy corner for naps in my Reception class, wow, how things have changed!!
+I can clearly remember having milk and slices of apple in the afternoons, and a cosy corner for naps in my Reception class, wow, how things have changed!

 With a new arrival imminent, the extra year at home will be an opportunity for Stanley to further his relationship with James and get to know his new baby brother too, cementing our little family unit.
 An extra year of developing emotionally and at his own pace.
 An extra year of learning through play, exploration and love.

 We were recently informed at a preschool parents evening that Stanley (despite being one of the youngest in his class) would soon cope with starting school, as he’s really bright.
-This really hit home for me…a four year old shouldn’t have to cope with anything!!
+This really hit home for me…a four year old shouldn’t have to cope with anything!
 I want him to enjoy going to school, grow, thrive and shine.
 I definitely don’t want him to struggle to try and keep up with the other older children and have to cope the best he can.

-And now back to the whole taking the easy route I was accused of…well, I will have three boys under 5 with me 24/7.
-Anybody who thinks that is easy needs their head examining or doesn’t have kids.
-Our family is split across 3 different counties and so it’s down to just me and the hubster.
-They say it takes a village to raise a child, well there will be two of us raising 3 of them!!
+And now back to the whole taking the easy route I was accused of.
+Well, I will have three boys under 5 with me 24/7.
+Anybody who thinks that is easy needs their head EXAMINING, or doesn’t have kids.
+Our family is split across three different counties and so it’s down to just me and the hubby.
+They say it takes a village to raise a child, well there will be two of us raising 3 of them!
 I’m incredibly lucky that I have a very hands on husband, who will muck in when he’s not at work providing for us all.
 I’m pretty certain that there will be days where I’ll have reached my limit and be ready to run off.
 There will be days where I’ll cry.
 There will be days where I’ll lose my temper and then regret it instantly.
 I’ll be sleep deprived and surviving on caffeine.
 But, I’m willing to weather these storms because I know it’s 100% the best thing for Stanley and our family and I know there will be plenty of days where I’ll just relish being in the company of my three beautiful boys, regardless of what we’re doing or where we are.

 Although the information and Summer born legislation is out there, it’s still a relatively new admissions process.
 One that hasn’t been readily adopted nationwide.
 Staffordshire County Council are the LEA for school admissions here and compared to some they were easy to deal with and we have received a provisional ‘yes’ .
 They happily told me that they would honour my right to request a Reception start out of cohort for Stanley in 2019.
 However, I have got to apply for his school place via paper later this year as the online submissions system hasn’t been updated to include deferral.
 I have also been asked to provide (when applying) my evidence as to why I think a Reception start is in Stanley’s best interests.
 And they will take into account the school’s position on this when assessing the applications.
 This isn’t really necessary however, as by law parents don’t have to support their reception application with evidence BUT instead it falls to the LEA to prove why they think missing a year of education (going straight into Year One) is in my child’s best interest.
 Not an easy route to go down by any means and I’ll be form filling and gathering evidence when I’ve got a newborn to care for too.